 Lenders that finance classic cars

-Credit is still key
+Credit is key

 How you use the car matters

-Longer loan lengths are available
+Longer loan terms are available

 Because classic car loans are often larger than regular car loans, longer repayment periods may be available from lenders to help reduce the monthly impact on your wallet.
 Rheude says, “I’ve spoken with a credit company that offers 96-month loans for purchases between $25k-$50k, 120-month terms for $50k-99k and 144-month terms for a purchase over $100k.”